Artem45464/node-js-template/README.md

 # node-js-template

-A barebones Node.js app using Express 4.
+A barebones Node.js app using
+<a href="http://expressjs.com/" rel="nofollow">Express 4</a>

-This application supports the Getting Started with Node on Heroku article - check it out.
+This application supports the  <a href="https://devcenter.heroku.com/articles/getting-started-with-nodejs" rel="nofollow">Getting Started with Node on Heroku</a>  the article  - check it out.

 # Running Locally
 Make sure you have Node.js and the Heroku CLI installed.